Earth Day 2019

 Latter-Day Jonah

-“Latter-Day Jonah” is a concept, that is, a drawing with a paste on image of planet Earth.
-It speaks of the crisis that we face with climate change due to the overuse of carbons in our energy consumption.
-Furthermore it highlights the unsustainable development that is taking place because of our predatory economic system.
+“Latter-Day Jonah” is a concept, that is, a drawing with a paste-on image of planet Earth.
+It highlights the crisis we face due to climate change, which is a result of the overuse of carbon in our energy consumption.
+Furthermore, it highlights the unsustainable development that is taking place because of our predatory economic system.
 In fact, the technology that we have developed is so powerful that it is threatening to destroy the natural balance of God’s creation.

-The threat that we witness in the drawing is both the terrestrial devastation shown by the power of the bulldozer and the crisis we face in over-fishing and pollution of our oceans.
-Here we see a young fisherman being swallowed like Jonah by a giant fish.
-This is symbolic of the Awakening of consciousness that we as a species are Awakening to as scientific data is revealed to us.
+The threat we witness in the drawing is twofold: the terrestrial devastation caused by the power of the bulldozer and the crisis we face with overfishing and ocean pollution.
+Here, we see a young fisherman being swallowed, like Jonah, by a giant fish.
+This is symbolic of the Awakening of consciousness that we, as a species, are experiencing as scientific data is revealed to us.

-This drawing in some ways is a self-portrait.
-Indeed I recall becoming aware of the crisis that we face as Humanity peers into and contemplates our future.
+This drawing can be considered a self-portrait in some ways.
+Indeed, I recall becoming aware of the crisis that humanity faces as we peer into and contemplate our future.

 Thorns of Christ